 Happy Valentine’s Day!
-I felt inspired to write this and I hope that it can help you or someone you know.
+I feel inspired to write this and I hope that it can help any new parents.

 If you have anything to add, please comment.
 There is no judgement here.
 There is no mom-shaming here.
 Just support.
 Just love.